Book an Appointment

 During a Deep Tissue Massage, the massage therapist will choose between several strokes depending on muscle type, size and condition.
 Often times, the massage therapist will “hook in” and start a slow strip down the muscle.
 A “tuned in,” massage therapist will never force pressure into the muscle.
 They will continue to apply pressure until the muscle pushes back against them.
 The muscle will then slowly begin to release and allow the therapist to move along it.
 The pressure should reside in that sweet spot between, “feeling great,” and “it hurts so good.”
 If it goes beyond the “hurts so good,” then it becomes counterproductive due to the body’s natural response to tense up.

-Both Swedish Massage and DTM massage techniques, supports the revitalization of stressed muscles and resets the muscle memory to a healthy status.
-Muscles have long-term memory.
-Massage moves toxins out of muscles.
-Thus, they reduce swelling and help the body restore balance.
+Both Swedish Massage and Deep Tissue Massage techniques, supports the revitalization of stressed muscles and resets the muscle memory to a healthy status.